Skip to content

 Cache invalidation cost on big repos

-On a 10k-file monorepo, a full --rebuild can take several minutes and cost a few cents in embedding API calls.
-The incremental scan that runs by default touches only files changed since the last scan, so a second /code-scan after a working day's edits typically completes in under a minute.
+On a 10k-file monorepo, a full re-scan can take several minutes and cost a few cents in embedding API calls.
+The incremental scan that runs by default touches only files changed since the last scan, so a second /code-index after a working day's edits typically completes in under a minute.

 Sample config